Optimal lighting in the workplace increases efficiency

 Can we assist you?

-In the above, you have received some good advice on how to create the right lighting when it comes to office lighting.
-This applies to both your office, the actual workstation where targeted lighting is needed while avoiding physiological glare, and other areas in the office where different areas need to be well lit.
-Office lighting encompasses many aspects.
-And remember these tips when it comes to lamps for your home office as well.
+In the above, you have received some good advice on how to create the right lighting for office spaces and which fixtures can be used in different areas.
+This applies to both your office and the actual workstation, where we need more targeted light while still avoiding physiological glare, as well as other areas in the office that need to be clearly illuminated.
+Office lighting is thus many things and is an important element in ensuring that the office space facilitates concentration and efficiency.
+And remember these tips when it comes to lamps for your home office.

-If you need help, advice, and guidance regarding office lighting, please give us a call or send us an email.
-We are available to provide lighting advice and explain how to ensure the proper lighting in your office.
-We have all the lamps to achieve the right office lighting.
+If you need help, advice, and guidance regarding office lighting for businesses, give us a call or send us an email.
+We are more than happy to provide lighting consultation and explain how you can ensure the right lighting in your office.
+We have all the lamps needed to achieve the right office lighting.

 Frequently Asked Questions about office lighting

-Yes, you can wasily do that.
-However, we do not recommend using pendant lights as primary lighting, but rather as accent lighting, which can be used in lounge areas, over dining tables in the cafeteria, or above the conference table in the meeting room.
+Yes, you can use a pendant light in an office environment.
+However, we do not recommend it as primary lighting, but more as special lighting, which can be in lounge areas, over dining tables in the canteen, over the meeting table in the meeting room.

 We have several different spotlights that are well-suited for office environments.
 Among them are our Easy spots, which are available as 3-phase and can be used with our Global tracks.
 Additionally, S16 spots are also suitable for office environments.